enoklearn/engineering/modules/clean-code.md

    With this topic, you’ll learn about common ways to better restructure existing code without changing its underlying behavior.

    #### Learning Outcomes
-   * List some standard refactoring techniques
+   * List some common refactoring techniques
    * Find some code smells that refactorings clean up
-   * Compare refactoring legacy code and greenfield code, and explain the different approaches you might take
+   * Compare refactoring legacy code and greenfield code, what are differences in the approach you might take

    #### Resources
    * [Refactoring `Resource`](https://refactoring.guru/refactoring)

-   #### Projects
+   #### Exercises
-   *
+   * Refactor some dirty code on an existing project (maybe from your investigation earlier!)
 </details>